Utah Deaf History and Culture

 Utah Association of the Deaf

-UAD represents a rich tapestry of diversity within the Utah Deaf community, including individuals who are Deaf, Hard of Hearing, DeafBlind, DeafDisabled, Late Deafened, Deaf LGBTQ+ members, Deaf People of Color, and women.
-UAD is committed to empowering these individuals and fostering a sense of community through various programs, training sessions, and events designed to enhance the quality of life for Deaf individuals throughout the state.
-Their dedication to diversity and inclusion is evident in the wide range of services and programs they offer, reflecting their commitment to serving a diverse and inclusive community within the Utah Deaf community.
-This is our moment to carry the torch and continue the legacy of advocacy.
+UAD represents the vibrant diversity within the Utah Deaf community, which includes Deaf, Hard of Hearing, DeafBlind, DeafDisabled, Late Deafened, Deaf LGBTQ+ individuals, Deaf people of color, and women.
+Their mission is to empower these individuals and foster a sense of belonging by offering programs, training sessions, and events that enhance the quality of life and well-being of Deaf individuals across the state.
+This is our opportunity to carry the torch, honor the legacy of advocacy, and drive positive change forward.

 A Strong Connection Between the Utah School for the Deaf and the Utah Association of the Deaf